Inexika/MyNotes-Service/README.md

 Start
 -----
 ###Start Instances
-Each of instances can be run independently on others.
+Each of the instances can be run independently from the others.
-To run our instances listening particular ports:
+To run instances and listen particular ports:

 	python mn_service.py --port=8081
 	python mn_service.py --port=8082

 ###Start Monitor
-We recommend to configure periodical start `monitor` script.
+We recommend to configure periodic start `monitor` script.
-Every time `monitor` runs it updates files contained graphics stats.
+Every time `monitor` runs it updates files with stats for charts.
-It also checks whether overloading or down take place, and sends email alert if needed.
+It also checks whether overloading or downtime is happening, and sends email alert if needed.

 	python mn_monitor.py

-Graphics can be shown somewhere, e.g. special site or page may be configured.
+Charts can be shown somewhere, e.g. special site or page can be configured.
 See one of our server stats as [example](http://eu.mynotesapp.com/stats/)